bufbuild-ru/docs/docs/reference/protovalidate/rules/string_rules/index.md

 ## ipv4_prefix

-`ipv4_prefix` specifies that the field value must be a valid IPv4 prefix.
-If the field value isn't a valid IPv4 prefix, an error message will be generated.
-The prefix must have all zeros for the masked bits of the prefix (e.g., `127.0.0.0/16`, not `127.0.0.1/16`).
+`ipv4_prefix` specifies that the field value must be a valid IPv4 prefix, for example "192.168.0.0/16".The prefix must have all zeros for the unmasked bits.
+For example, "192.168.0.0/16" designates the left-most 16 bits for the prefix, and the remaining 16 bits must be zero.If the field value isn't a valid IPv4 prefix, an error message will be generated.

 ::: info string.ipv4_prefix example